-Residual capacity at the conclusion of cycling can be seen to be around 73% of initial capacity (ie. suggesting a 73% SOH) after $\sim 2,790$ cycles1.
+This variance in this dataset makes state-of-health (SOH) estimation difficult, but residual capacity can be seen to be around 73% of initial capacity (ie. suggesting a 73% SOH) after \sim 2,730 cycles.

 3.2.
 Sony Fortelion

 The Sony pack has completed a high number of cycles.
 No faults have been experienced in the past six months or at any time during testing, and it is still cycling extremely well.
 There is a small jump in SOC at the end of the charge cycle as it recalculates from 95% to 100%.